ThemesHarbor/prosperity-child-theme/README.md

 # Prosperity child theme

-The prosperity child theme is a starter blank child theme for the [Prosperity WordPress theme](https://themesharbor.com/downloads/prosperity/).
+The Prosperity child theme is a starter blank child theme for the [Prosperity WordPress theme](https://themesharbor.com/downloads/prosperity/).

 ## Renaming _(optional)_